flow-project/flow/docs/source/tutorial.rst

 -  a **uniform** distribution, in which all vehicles are placed uniformly spaced across the length of the network
--  a **gaussian** distribution, in which the vehicles are perturbed from this uniform starting position following a gaussian distribution
+-  a **gaussian** distribution, in which the vehicles are perturbed from their uniform starting position following a gaussian distribution
 -  a **gaussian-additive** distribution, in which vehicle are placed sequentially following a gaussian distribution, thereby causing the error to build up